John Braham (tenor): Braham the Jew

-The writer and essayist Charles Lamb is effusive, if patronising, about Braham in a letter of 1808:
+The writer and essayist Charles Lamb was effusive, if patronising, about Braham in a letter of 1808:

 Do you like Braham’s singing.
 The little Jew has bewitched me.
 I follow him like as the boys follow Tom the Piper.
 He cures me of melancholy as David cured Saul […]Braham’s singing when it is impassion’d is finer than Mrs. Siddons or Mr. Kemble's acting & when it is not impassion'd it [is] as good as hearing a person of fine sense talking.
 The brave little Jew!

-In his published essays however Lamb, whilst continuing to profess admiration for Braham, lets his prejudices rip.
+In his published essays, however, Lamb, whilst continuing to profess admiration for Braham, lets his prejudices loose.
 His attitude does not differ much, in fact, from that of Williams already referred to, accepting Braham's talents only in the context of supposed distasteful practices of his people.
 In his essay Imperfect Sympathies published in 1821, he wrote:

 B–[raham] would have been more in keeping if he had abided by the faith of his forefathers.
 There is a fine scorn in his face, which nature meant to be of – Christians.
 The Hebrew spirit is strong in him, in spite of his proselytism.
 He cannot conquer the Shibboleth.
 How it breaks out, when he sings, "The Children of Israel passed through the Red Sea!"
 The auditors, for the moment, are as Egyptians to him, and he rides over our necks in triumph.
 There is no mistaking him. – B– has a strong expression of sense in his countenance, and it is confirmed by his singing.
 The foundation of his vocal excellence is use.
 He sings with understanding, as Kemble delivered dialogue.
 He would sing the Commandments, and give an appropriate character to each prohibition.